 Although this study provides evidence that cell-seeded tubularized scaffolds can be used in the reconstruction of long urethral defects, one limitation may be the small number of experimental animals that were evaluated per time point.
 Further investigations are necessary to translate this technology into the clinic.

 This study provides preclinical evidence that cell-seeded tubularized scaffolds can be used in the reconstruction of long urethral defects.
 Acellular collagen matrix derived from the bladder combined with autologous cells resulted in the development of normal-appearing urethral tissue layers over time.
 This study provides some of the information needed to move toward clinical studies of this technique.
 More studies are required to establish the feasibility of using the same concept for longer and more complicated defects.
-However, the use of cell-seeded tubularized urethral scaffolds is feasible for defects up to 6–7
+However, the use of cell-seeded tubularized urethral scaffolds is feasible for defects up to 6–7 cm in length, and it is likely that this same technique could be used for even longer defects.

 Study concept and design: Orabi, AbouShwareb, Zhang, Yoo, Atala.